-When I first got started doing business online, I was a little overwhelmed by all of the options.
+When you first start doing business online, it’s easy to feel a little overwhelmed by all of the options.

 You might know that “Ikea” feeling — when you’re staring at a big box full of pieces, and you’re not too confident you have the energy or the patience to put them all together.